-- Stock option plans in which NEDs participate must provide for a maximum limit of no more than \$100,000 in awards per NED per annum. - Full-value award (FVA) plans in which NEDs participate (e.g. an RSU plan) must provide for a limit of no more than \$150,000 in awards per NED per annum. - Omnibus plans (which issue both stock options and FVAs) in which NEDs participate must provide for a limit of no more than \$150,000 in aggregate with an additional sub-limit of no more than \$100,000 in stock options per NED per annum (assuming NEDs are eligible to receive both FVAs and stock options). - If a company has multiple equity plans, the plan texts must state that these limits extend across awards issued under all plans in aggregate and that the total value of equity awards issuable to any one NED in any one year will not exceed \$100,000 in stock options and \$150,000 in total equity regardless of which plans such awards were issued from. - If the company has also adopted a percentage limit on NED participation (i.e., a limit based on the number of awards which NEDs may hold as a group in aggregate expressed as a percentage of outstanding shares), this limit may not exceed 1 percent.
-An acceptable dollar value limit is still required regardless of whether the company has adopted a percentage limit.
+- Stock option plans in which NEDs participate must provide for a maximum limit of no more than \$100,000 in awards per NED per annum. - Full-value award (FVA) plans in which NEDs participate (e.g. an RSU plan) must provide for a limit of no more than \$150,000 in awards per NED per annum. - Omnibus plans (which issue both stock options and FVAs) in which NEDs participate must provide for a limit of no more than \$150,000 in aggregate with an additional sub-limit of no more than \$100,000 in stock options per NED per annum (assuming NEDs are eligible to receive both FVAs and stock options). - If a company has multiple equity plans, the plan texts must state that these limits extend across awards issued under all plans in aggregate and that the total value of equity awards issuable to any one NED in any one year will not exceed \$100,000 in stock options and \$150,000 in total equity regardless of which plans such awards were issued from. - If the company has not disclosed any limits on NED participation in the equity plan document, ISS assumes that NED participation is discretionary.

-- If the company has not disclosed any limits on NED participation in the equity plan document, ISS assumes that NED participation is discretionary. - One-time initial grants under equity plans to a new director upon joining the board of directors, is not subject to the ISS NED Limit policy per se.
+One-time initial grants under equity plans to a new director upon joining the board of directors, is not subject to the ISS NED Limit policy per se.
 However, the award will be reviewed on a case-by-case basis under the ISS Director Compensation policy (see ISS' Proxy Voting Guidelines for TSX-listed Companies for details).